Muz32/Victoria-Road-Crash-Analysis/README.md

 3. Clicking 'Plot Data' to view the time series chart.

 #### 3.Sunburst Chart
-The chart itself is an interactive chart which can be clicked upon to visualise hierarchal data.
+The chart itself is an interactive chart which can be clicked upon to visualise hierarchical data.
 It shows count of accidents for 5 different years, with a breakdown on gender, and injury level description.
 To interact with the chart:
 1. Click on a year to unfold data for that period, segmented by the count of accidents per gender.
 2. Select a gender to drill down into the count of injury levels for that category.